 I was then off to do some more research.
-Every review that I had read had so many great things to say about her e-book that I decided to give it a read.
+Every review that I had read had so many great things to say about her e-book/course that I decided to give it a read.

 I hope that this honest review will help you in making the decision of whether or not Pinteresting Strategies by Carly Campbell is right for you.

 About Carly Campbell

 Carly is a mom just like most of you.
 She started a blog back in 2016 that now makes 6 figures and drives over 200K+ page views per month with the majority from Pinterest.

 Something that all of us are most likely striving for.
 We want to take control of our life and our finances.
 Or as Carly puts it,

 “I wanted to be a mommy on purpose, not a mommy of circumstance, or a mommy just getting by.
 Or even a mommy doing mostly ok.
 I want to be intentional about motherhood.”Carly Campbell

 Through her blogging journey, she was very analytical about Pinterest and her blog… and still is, you can see that in her course.